Do you often look at your bank account just a few days after pay day, wondering where all your money went?

-I started my own monthly financial review which enabled me to see where every dollar went.
-I was able to cut hundreds off my grocery bill and cut out things I didn’t need, that I didn’t even realise I was spending my money on!
+Starting a monthly financial review was one of the best decisions of my life, especially only being 18 at the time.
+It truly brings to the surface areas you may be spending too much without even realising.
+It enabled me to see where every dollar went, in comparison to the amount I was earning.
+I was able to cut hundreds off my grocery bill and cut out things I didn’t need that I didn’t even realise I was spending my money on!

 1. Why it’s important